duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

     load also the user model
 * [N+1](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations)
-  problem is solved with `includes(:associated_table)` wich is actually LEFT OUTER JOINS, but `joins(:associated_table)` is INNER JOIN.
+  problem is solved with `includes(:associated_table)` wich is actually LEFT OUTER JOINS, `joins(:associated_table)` is INNER JOIN and do not load the models.
 Works also for nested joins `includes(jobs: :user)` or for multuple you can use array `includes(jobs: [:user, :company])`.
   * Inner `joins` differs if you have has_many or belongs_to association.
 For `has_many :associated_table` `joins` will return multiple values because of multi values of :associated_table per item, or none is :associated_table does not exists for current item.
-For `belongs_to :a` it will return single if data exists, or none, if belongs_to is empty, so better is to use left join. (expecially when you search by description OR teacher name, you should not exclude books without teacher)
+For `belongs_to :a` it will return single if data exists, or nothing will be returned, if belongs_to is empty, so better is to use left join. (expecially when you search by description OR teacher name, you should not exclude books without teacher)
   * custom joins if you want to use left inner join https://thoughtbot.com/upcase/videos/advanced-querying-custom-joins
     ```